irisedu/iris/patchouli/IRIS/IRIS-S-1/acknowledgments.md

 - Some of Iris' math interactives are powered by the lovely freeware project [Cinderella](https://cinderella.de/) and its open-source sister project [CindyJS](https://cindyjs.org/).
+- The usage of character interjections is inspired by [Xe Isao's blog](https://xeiaso.net/).